gaifeng8864/klipper-on-android/README_en.md

 When "<<< deploy" appears at the bottom of the interface, the installation is complete

-Click "STOP" at the bottom of the main interface, "<<< stop" will appear, and then click "START" (this step is necessary, otherwise the debian system will not start)
+Click "STOP" at the bottom of the main interface, "<<< stop" will appear, and then click "START" (this step is necessary, otherwise the debian will not start)

-After the system is started, use Xshell to connect to the debian system (the IP address is displayed at the top of the main interface of the linuxdeploy software, the login name and password are set in the above steps, port 22, protocol ssh)
+After the OS is started, use Xshell to connect to the debian (the IP address is displayed at the top of the main interface of the linuxdeploy software, the login name and password are set in the above steps, port 22, protocol ssh)

-At this point, the debian system installation is complete! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !
+At this point, the debian installation is complete! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !

 ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !

 ## 4.klipper installation environment configuration ##

-After logging in to the debian system with ssh, execute the following command:
+After logging in to the debian with ssh, execute the following command:

       sudo usermod -a -G aid_inet,aid_net_raw root

-###Because of the chroot container permission problem on the Android system, except for the initial login user, other users have no network permission by default, including the root user.
+###Because of the chroot container permission problem on the Android , except for the initial login user, other users have no network permission by default, including the root user.
 This command can solve the problem that the root user cannot connect to the Internet when using the sudo command.

       sudo apt update

-###Update system packages
+###Update packages

       sudo apt install -y git vim wget